iustinaabc/ASR-mp3-compression-AAEs/README.md

 **Methodology**

 We used the Fast Gradient Sign Method (FGSM) to generate untargeted AAEs in the form of __Adversarial Noise__ added to original speech samples.
 We used a feature inversion procedure to convert the adversarial examples from the feature into the audio domain.
 Different from prior work, we targeted an end-to-end, fully neural ASR system (namely ESPnet) featuring a hybrid decoder enhanced with both Connectionist Temporal Classification (CTC) and Attention mechanisms.
-Notably, this work did not focus on over-the-air, realtime attacks, but rather on direct attacks, in which adversarial samples were digitally presented at the system’s input.
+Notably, this work did not focus on over-the-air, realtime attacks, but rather on direct attacks, in which adversarial samples were digitally presented at the system's input.

 **Results**